• Therapy for Intimate Partner Violence

 What is Intimate Partner Violence

 Intimate partner violence (IPV) happens when someone is hurt by another person that they have a relationship with.
 This includes sexual, physical and emotional abuse.
-In the past this has been referred to as “domestic violence” “domestic abuse” or “battered women”.
+In the past, this has been referred to as “domestic violence” “domestic abuse” or “battered women”.

 IPV affects all ages, genders, sexual orientations, socioeconomic and educational classes, and cultural and religious backgrounds.
 Since the start of the covid-19 pandemic, this trauma has become even more common.